extrasalt/resume/resume.md

 Circle
 ------
-From _"The Life Changing Magic of Tidying up"_, I learnt how reducing clutter can significantly improve our lives.
+From "The Life Changing Magic of Tidying up", I learnt how reducing clutter can significantly improve our lives.
 Since I spend my life on a computer, I wrote an application that can organize my folders based on MIME types, regular expressions or file extensions.
 Circle was one of the finalists for GopherGala 2015.

 Community Activities
 ====================

 Organizer of the Chennai Docker community | Since Aug 2016
-Co-Organizer of Chennai Go Community  | Since Jan 2016
+Co-Organizer of Chennai Go Community  | Since Jan 2017

 Talks
 =====